 We therefore see that the imperialists are apprehensive as to how the thing will end.
-No means are too sharp for them to use against the workers.
-We Communists however have a great victory to record.
-We have now in achieving in Shanghai future before it.
+No means are too sharp for them to use against the work-

+Hence the origin and growth of the minority movement which has a great future before it.
 The labor party which is at present a party of the city proletariat, will gradually decline, but it will attempt to get a foothold on the land.
 That will be a progressive step.

-OUR trade union campaign has a great future before it because itcleverest methods. takes into account the changes taking place in the British trade union movement.
-Engels and .
-Lenin have both searched for the key to the English situation.
+OUR trade union campaign has a ese working class great future before it because it cleverest methods. takes into account the changes taking place in the British trade union movement.
+Engels and Lenin have both searched for the key to the English situation.
 On the basis of Engels and Lenin the Comintern has found this key.
 Since the situation is objectively favorable we may expect the C. P. G. B. to become a mass party.
 Young British Communism is marching on.
-PASSING to the question of Bolshevization, Comrade Zinoviev states that as regards Bolshevization the the strikers, so that the strike colquestions of policy and organization lapsed, or on the order of the police are of equal importance.
-The organ they brutally attacked the strikers. izational conference was of great im- Thus it happened that the strike of succeeded arrested). what up to now has been impossible, 3.
-Abolition of corporal punishment i. e., to get into close touch with the and other means of torture. working masses.
+DASSING to the question of Bolshethat as regards Bolshevization the the strikers, so that the strike colquestions of policy and organization lapsed, or on the order of the police are of equal importance.
+The organ they brutally attacked the strikers.